Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 Why did I get more than one result for the same test?

 Planned Parenthood provides testing for different sources since it is possible to test positive from one source and negative for another.
-For example, if you tested for Chlamydia, you might have left a urine sample and a throat swab.
+For example, if you tested for chlamydia, you might have left a urine sample and a throat swab.
 See the “Source” section of your results to find out what was tested.

 What do I do if any of my tests are out of range?